Max1357531/Budgee-App-Fe/README.md

 - Custom extensions in **Chart.js** for advanced interactivity and seamless UX integration.

 - **MVC pattern** in backend ensures clear separation of logic, routing, and database interactions.
+## Live Demo
 ![PieWheel](https://github.com/user-attachments/assets/cdb762d1-72d9-47bc-b9f0-3d42a675f982)
+You can find the GitHub repo for the backend [here](https://github.com/Max1357531/Budgee-BE) which is hosted on Render [here](https://budgee-be-amq3.onrender.com/api/).

+The front end is hosted on Vercel [here](https://budgee-app-fe.vercel.app/).
+Note the following before checking out the front end of this project:

+🚨 The backend hosting for the API is through the free hosting side of **Render**.
+As such the backend, and content will take up to 60 seconds to spin up.
+Please allow for this time before checking out the website.
+🚨 The login page is a dummy, enter any details to proceed to the guest sign on account.

 ## Tech Stack
 ### Backend
  MongoDB         |  Fastify | JavaScript